Evyatar-Kraus/Wirey-Game/README.md

-# wirey-game-demo
+# Wirey game

-made with paper.js

-do
+### Made with Paper.js

+Collect the the food without touching the obstacles!
+The Wire becomes longer on every level.

+Install instructions:
 npm install

-and then start the game with

 npm start